Wedding Etiquette: Everything You Need To Know

 Bride and family:

-• Accommodations for bride’s party
+• Accommodations for the bride’s party

 • Wedding reception, including food, drinks, venue, videographer, photographer, and decorations